SKranny/NotificationService/README.md

     - SECRET_KEY (Your application's secret key.
 This is needed to protect your service which uses JWT technology)
     - EUREKA_URI (Address of your Eureka server.
 Specify it if you are not going to use the default address: http://localhost:8081/eureka)
 2. Run the file NotificationApplication.java.
+If you want to see the full functionality of the service go to the controllers folder inside the project, where each method will have a brief description of its functionality.